Chop the green pepper in half and remove the seeds and stems. Cut into medium-sized square pieces.

 Add Green pepper slices to the pan and cook for 5 minutes until starting to soften.

-Turn the heat down slightly, add another splash of oil followed by garlic, madras powder, turmeric and smoked paprika.
-Stir spices around the pan for approx 30 seconds until coated in oil and fragrant in smell.
+Turn the heat down slightly, add another splash of oil followed by garlic, 1.5 tablespoons of the madras curry powder, turmeric and smoked paprika.
+Stir spices around the pan for approx. 30 seconds until coated in oil and fragrant in smell.

 Add tomato paste.
 Cook down until darkened a little and sticky.
 Pour chopped tomatoes, stock, chicken pieces and green chilli into the pot and stir to combine.
 Bring to a boil, then reduce to a simmer, cover with a lid and cook slowly for 1 hour (stirring occasionally) until the sauce is thick and oily.